idleberg/ruby-sublime-tinker-tools/README.md

-# sublime scissors
+# sublime-scissors

 A simple Ruby scripts that cuts up Sublime Text completions and creates snippets from the pieces.
+Snippets are stricter than standard completions, as you can only trigger a snippet after typing the correct prefix.
+They also have a higher priority over completions.
+One of the advantages of completions is, of course, that they are often easier to create, especially when copy&paste is involved.
+Using sublime-scissors, you can create completions and later convert them to snippets.

 ## Installation